purebordem/Cres-Svelte-Tron/README.md

 Because [Svelte is awesome](https://svelte.dev/tutorial/basics)

 ### Ok, why Svelte?
 It is a compiled framework unlike Angular, React, and Vue.
 This means it is generally smaller and faster.
 It also tries to stay closer to regular HTML/JS/CSS without completely re-inventing how to develop for the web.
 Think of it as adding language features and taking away some of the annoying parts.
+You get the benefit of two-way binding, reactivity, scoped styles, if/else for HTML, and a bunch more.

 ### Who should use Cres-Svelte-Tron?
 Everyone!
 More specifically, if you find yourself needing more flexibility than the regular CH5 components provide but find CH5-Angular confusing, give Cres-Svelte-Tron a shot.